A Responsible Retailer

 Among the key advantages of frozen food is the fact that it is easy to keep and easy to use: there is no mess, no waste and no fuss.
 This offers significant environmental advantages compared with fresh and chilled food, where waste is endemic.
 The Energy Saving Trust estimates that up to a third of the food bought in the UK ends up being thrown away.

-Research by Sheffield Hallam University, published in July 2014, confirmed that British families could cut their food waste by almost 50 per cent by including more frozen food in their food planning, and also achieve savings of around £250 per household per year.
+Research by Sheffield Hallam University, published in July 2014, confirmed that British families could cut their food waste by almost 50 per cent by including more frozen food in their meal planning, and also achieve savings of around £250 per household per year.

 Our policy requires that all Iceland brand packaging is minimal.
 Our suppliers are encouraged to reduce the weight and size of packaging as far as possible, while ensuring that the product is not damaged in transit and is able to retain its full shelf life.
 The longer shelf life of frozen food, and the fact that it is stored in the freezer until used, means that it creates less waste packaging than fresh and chilled products.